FAQs

 • How often do my doors need to be serviced?

-For COMMERCIAL and INDUSTRIAL businesses, we recommend scheduling a tune-up, tightening, and lubrication for overhead doors twice a year (in the spring and fall), depending on the door type and frequency of use.
-For RESIDENTIAL garage doors, a service schedule every two years is ideal for maintaining the largest and most frequently used door in your home.
-(Refer to our 19-point service checklist.)
-For additional garage door repairs, contact Keene Door today!
+For commercial and industrial facilities, we recommend overhead door tune-ups, tightening, and lubrication twice annually—typically in spring and fall—though this may vary based on door type and usage frequency.
+For residential garage doors, service every two years helps maintain the largest and most frequently operated door in your home.
+Reference our 19-point service checklist for details.
+Contact Keene Door today for additional garage door repair services.

 • What can I expect for a new garage door resale value?

-The national average for a garage door replacement value is 97.5% according to the Hanley Wood Remodeling Cost vs. Value Report.
-A garage door replacement even exceeds the recouped value of a kitchen or bath remodel!
-The data included the cost of removal and disposal of an existing 16 X 7-foot door, the installation of a new four-section door constructed of high tensile strength steel with two coats of factory-applied paint, foam insulated, insulated windows, heavy-duty galvanized tracks, and lifetime warranty.
-Hardware included galvanized steel hinges and ball-bearing urethane rollers.
+According to the Hanley Wood Remodeling Cost vs. Value Report, the national average return on garage door replacement is 97.5%, exceeding the recouped value of kitchen or bathroom remodels.
+This data reflects removal and disposal of an existing 16 X 7-foot door, plus installation of a new four-section door made from high tensile strength steel with dual factory-applied paint coats, foam insulation, insulated windows, heavy-duty galvanized tracks, and a lifetime warranty.
+Hardware includes galvanized steel hinges and ball-bearing urethane rollers.
+Contact Keene Door today to learn more about garage door installation.

 • I heard a loud bang in the garage and now my door won't open or is very heavy to manually open.